 Looking at the number of empty homes as a percentage of the total housing stock, enables us to pinpoint the areas that are worst affected.
 Whilst there are empty homes throughout the whole of RCT, analysis shows that in this snapshot, the issue is most acute within several parts of the Rhondda, with 44% of the total of empty homes located in the Rhondda.
 Whilst Cynon has a total of 30% empty homes, Aberdare has the second highest number of empty homes in RCT with a total of 190 properties recorded as empty.
-Conversely, most of Taf has a particularly low proportion of empty homes.
+Conversely, most of Taf has a particularly low proportion of empty homes with 27% of properties empty, however Pontypridd has a total of 381 empty homes.
 Empty homes within this area tend to be empty for reasons other than low demand (i.e. inheritance, sentimental reasons, and probate) and are thus more difficult to return to beneficial use.